Millennium '73: Program

 The first day of the festival was Thursday, November 8, 1973.
 The program listed the topic of the day as "What is a Perfect Master?"
 It started at noon with an oratorio composed for the occasion by Erika Anderson.
 Rennie Davis opened the program by telling the audience that, "All I can say is, honestly, very soon now, every single human being will know the one who was waited for by every religion of all times has actually come" The masters of ceremony were Joan Apter, an early US convert and one of Maharaj Ji's secretaries, and Charles Cameron, one of the guru's earliest converts in the UK and editor of Who Is Guru Maharaj Ji?
 Cameron told stories of previous Perfect Masters.
 After that came a pageant reenacting scenes from the life of Jesus Christ.
 In the afternoon Bal Bhagwan Ji delivered a spiritual discourse, or satsang.

 Rhythm and blues musician Eric Mercury performed during the dinner interval.
 Stax Records had negotiated an agreement with the DLM to make a recording of the event in exchange for showcasing Mercury, one of their new acts.
 They had already released an album titled "Blue Aquarius" in 1973 that was on sale at the event.
 Mercury, a Canadian of African ancestry and the only non-member who performed, played before an audience of 5,000 or fewer.
 Stax recorded the performance and Mercury said at a press conference that he would give 50 percent of his royalties from the album to the DLM.
 He later told a reporter that while he was interested in the message initially, he was put off by the pressure to join for what he perceived as an effort to gain ethnic diversity.

 Following Mercury was a speech by Bob Mishler and then an hour-long set by the Blue Aquarius orchestra.
 The highlight of the evening was a satsang by Maharaj Ji:

 You want to be the richest man in the world?
 I can make you rich.
 I have the only currency that doesn't go down ...
 People think I'm a smuggler.
 You betcha I am.
 I smuggle peace and truth from one country to another.
 This currency is really rich.
 But if you think I'm a smuggler then Jesus Christ was a smuggler and so was Lord Krishna and Mohammed.

 Maharaj Ji said to the crowd, "Try it, you'll like it."
-(This was the catchphrase from a popular 1971 ad campaign for Alka Seltzer.)
+(This was the catchphrase from a 1971 ad campaign for Alka-Seltzer.)